ayusun/moneySplit/README.md

 It is a work in progress.
-Any help is appreciated, especially the ones related to for Amazon lambda.
+Any help is appreciated, especially related to deployment in production lambda
 ----------------------------------------------------------------------------------------------------

 Things to Do, before going into production